Home Introduction Foundations Sifu Neil Brown

 Jiu Jitsu and Aspects of Jeet Kune Do

-Although Neil started practicing Feng Shou kung fu in his early teens, he also attended weekly classes in Jiu Jitsu, focusing also on aspects of Jeet Kune Do and Nunchaku, under the tuition of Kevin Low.
-So even then, a pattern involving the practice of more than one martial art was emerging.
+Although Neil started practicing Feng Shou kung fu in his early teens, he also attended weekly classes in Nippon Dai Budokai Jiu Jitsu, under the tuition of Sensei Kevin Lowe.
+Sensei Lowe also taught aspects of Jeet Kune Do and Nunchaku.
 During that time, Neil won the Humberside County Jiu Jitsu Championships, in two sections – Kick/Punch sparring, and also in Back to Back (ground-level fighting), which was a good note to end on before Neil went away to study at Art College at 19.

 Additional Jeet Kune Do seminars/training sessions attended include training with Tommy Gong and Tommy Caruthers in London.